M4Y50N/m4y50n/README.md

 <div align="center">
  <p>

-   _👨‍💻 I’m currently working as a Website Develop as a Freelancer_
+   _👨‍💻 I’m a Front-End Develop and currently working as a Website Develop as a Freelancer_

    _💻 I love writing code and learn anythings about it_

-   _📚 I’m currently learning Typescript Node, ExpressJS and PostgreSQL_
+   _📚 I’m currently learning Back-End with Typescript Node, ExpressJS and PostgreSQL_

    _🌱 I’m currently learning English 🤦‍♂_